vbhethan/mldyn/README.md

 ## Overview
 This repo trains an autoregressive transformer on molecular dynamics trajectories of polypeptides/proteins to forecast future states and reveal interaction pathways.
 By analyzing the model’s attention/latent edges through a Granger-causality lens, we probe how residue interactions propagate and influence downstream motion.
 It includes preprocessing utilities (with the MDAnalysis package) to coarse-grain trajectories and prepare inputs (works with standard protein residue/atom naming; tested on GROMACS outputs), plus postprocessing tools to analyze trained models and generate visualizations.

+Some links containing further explanation and results:
+- Work based on this code was presented at MLSB @ NeurIPS 2024 [link](https://www.mlsb.io/papers_2024/Capturing_Protein_Dynamics:_Encoding_Temporal_and_Spatial_Dynamics_from_Molecular_Dynamics_Simulations.pdf)
+- This work was also presented at the AIChE 2024 Annual Meeting [slides](media/AIChE-talk.pdf)

 ## Installation

 First, clone the repository